stargazer/django-icetea/README.md

 By default ``bulk POST requests`` are disabled.
 They can be enabled by setting ``bulk_create = True`` in the handler class.

+### Building inheritable handlers...
+Metaclass magic

+In this subsection, ``operation`` means one of ``read``, ``createa``, ``update``, ``delete``.

+When a handler sets ``read = True``, basically it says to the system *I want to inherit the standard ``read`` functionality.
+Please provide me with it*.
+This works with some metaclass magic.
+Because, clearly some magic needs to be in please in order to convert the boolean attribute ``read``, to a method.

+The way metaclasses work, is that when a class is initialized, the Python interpreter scans its own member attributes, and *then* runs the code of the metaclass.
+In this case, what the metaclass does, is remove all those operations that have been defined with ``True``, like `read = True``, in order to make space for them to be inherited.
+The metaclass runs on class initialization, whereas the [Python MRO](http://www.python.org/getit/releases/2.3/mro/) runs on runtime.

+For this reason, when a handler class is defined, in order to provide inheritable behaviour for other handlers, unless it defines the operations as methods, it needs to provide them as ``read = True``.
+This way its metaclass will remove these attributes and make "space", for it and classes that inherit from it, to inherit the behaviour that these operations define.
+Of course the handlers that inherit from a base handler, will need to first explicitly allow an operation, in case they want to inherit its functionality.

+So the way to see it when building handlers:

+>    Setting ``read = True``, means that the handler itself and handlers that
+>    inherit from it, will inherit the ``read`` functionality, given that they
+>    allow so.
+>    Setting ``read = False``, or not setting the ``read`` attribute at all, will block
+>    the ``read`` functionality for the handler and handlers that inherit from it.

+Because of the way
+metaclasses work